arizephyr123/arizephyr123/README.md

 ## About Me

 I am a full-stack web developer with a particular interest in front-end development and UX Design.
 I am a late-bloomer to coding but the more I learn, the more I love it!

-I have a background in ecology, the dental field, and early childhood education and enrichment.
-If I’m not programming, I’m likely gardening, at the beach with my family or doing dishes.
+If I’m not at my computer, I’m likely gardening, at the beach with my family or doing dishes.

-My varied background and drive to always be learning gives me a valuable perspective in building websites that matter.
-If you’d like to know more, feel free to get in touch.

 ## 𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸